DoctorKhan/The-Social-Game-Book/src/40_part/260_science_of_sovereign_connection.md

 As more communities adopt these principles, they create a parallel infrastructure that becomes increasingly attractive compared to the extractive systems they're replacing.
 People and resources naturally flow toward systems that serve human flourishing rather than exploitation.

 **The Transition Strategy:**
-This isn't about revolution or collapse—it's about building alternatives that are so obviously better that they naturally replace the old systems.
-Like how email replaced postal mail not through force, but through superior functionality.
+This approach focuses on building alternatives that are so obviously better that they naturally replace the old systems—like how email replaced postal mail through superior functionality rather than force.

 **The Scientific Foundation:**
 This approach is grounded in the best available knowledge from multiple scientific disciplines.
 It's not utopian dreaming—it's applied systems science for human organization.